AnnaTiufiakova/sales-data/README.md

 }
 ```
 ## ❄️ Snowflake Configuration
- • A dedicated database (SALES_DATA) and schema (SALES_DATA_SCHEMA) were created to store and organize incoming data.
+ • A dedicated database (SALES_DATA) and schema (SALES_DATA_SCHEMA) were created to store and organize incoming data.<br>
  • A storage integration (aws_s3_integration) was set up to securely connect Snowflake with AWS S3 using an IAM role.
-This allows Snowflake to directly query and load data from the S3 bucket (s3://sales-data-2016-2018/).
+This allows Snowflake to directly query and load data from the S3 bucket (s3://sales-data-2016-2018/).<br>
- • A custom file format was defined for CSV ingestion, handling delimiters, header rows, and timestamps.
+ • A custom file format was defined for CSV ingestion, handling delimiters, header rows, and timestamps.<br>
- • An external stage (aws_stage) was created to reference the S3 location, making it easy to browse, load, and remove files from Snowflake.
+ • An external stage (aws_stage) was created to reference the S3 location, making it easy to browse, load, and remove files from Snowflake.<br>
- • Usage and access grants were applied to ensure the proper Snowflake roles could interact with the stage and integration.
+ • Usage and access grants were applied to ensure the proper Snowflake roles could interact with the stage and integration.<br>
- • Tables such as customers, orders, and others were defined and populated using the COPY INTO command directly from the external stage.
+ • Tables such as customers, orders, and others were defined and populated using the COPY INTO command directly from the external stage.<br>
- • Snowflake’s analytics layer included:
+ • Snowflake’s analytics layer included:<br>
- • Creation of views for aggregated and cleaned data.
+ • Creation of views for aggregated and cleaned data.<br>
- • Revenue breakdown by payment type.
+ • Revenue breakdown by payment type.<br>
- • Performance by state, including metrics like average order value and freight costs.
+ • Performance by state, including metrics like average order value and freight costs.<br>
  • Monthly sales trends for time-series insights.

 ## 🔄 Airflow Configuration (Dockerized)
- • Airflow is containerized using docker-compose for local orchestration and scheduling.
+ • Airflow is containerized using docker-compose for local orchestration and scheduling.<br>
- • Airflow metadata and logs are persisted via Docker volumes for durability across restarts.
+ • Airflow metadata and logs are persisted via Docker volumes for durability across restarts.<br>
- • Credentials and endpoints for Snowflake and AWS S3 are securely managed via Airflow Connections, created through the Airflow UI.
+ • Credentials and endpoints for Snowflake and AWS S3 are securely managed via Airflow Connections, created through the Airflow UI.<br>
  • Core services (e.g. webserver, scheduler, triggerer, and postgres) are defined in docker-compose.

 ## 🧪 Testing